Naomi Wilson (Courtesy IA Dept. of Public Safety)

 • Authorities issue a warrant for the 47-year-old Rev. Wendell Beets’ arrest, and at 1:30 a.m.
 Wednesday, Sept.
 23, 1992, arrest him on charges of criminal sexual misconduct.
 By the time The Gazette goes to press for Thursday’s paper, Beets has already posted the $26,00 bond and been released.

-• In a one-day trial Wednesday, Dec.
+• In a one-day trial on Wednesday, Dec.
 15, 1993, Associate Linn County District Judge Michael Newmeister finds Wendell Beets guilty of assault with intent to commit sexual abuse against one of his young female parishioners.

 • Less than two years later, brothers Colbert and Wendell Beets are back in business together as reverends of the Gospel Tabernacle Church.

 • On Nov.
 28, 1995, The Gazette reports that Colbert Beets’ son, 31-year-old Tony L. Beets of 1019 Sixth St. SE, has been charged with felony assault with intent to commit sexual abuse with bodily injury.
-Tony Beets is accused of entering the residence of a female acquaintance, carrying a knife, striking her and announcing he is going to force her to have sex.
+Tony Beets is accused of entering the residence of a female acquaintance, carrying a knife, striking her, and announcing he is going to force her to have sex.
 The woman escaped.

 Traci Evenson